Raphael Recanati: Early life and education

-Business career
+Career

 Recanati founded the Israel-America Shipping Line, later known as the Overseas Shipholding Group, in 1948.
 He served as its founding chairman.
 He subsequently served as the "chairman of its finance and development committee".
 In 1949 Recanati founded a subsidiary of his family bank in New York City known as the Israel Discount Bank of New York.

 Recanati served as the managing director of his family bank, the Israeli Discount Bank, in 1965.
 By then, the bank had an office in New York City.
 By 1970, he founded its investment banking subsidiary.
 He subsequently co-founded two more subsidiaries, the Discount Investment Corporation and the PEC Israel Economic Corporation New York.
 He served as the chairman of the Israel Discount Bank from 1982 to 1986.

 In 1986, Recanati was suspended for three months by the Bank of Israel over a dispute in his role in the 1983 Israel bank stock crisis.
 He was convicted and sentenced to an eight-month sentence in Jerusalem over allegations of fraud.
 One of five charges was quashed on appeal resulting in a suspended sentence.